ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-DataCollectionPreparation.md

 ### Coding Challenge - Data Collection for Basic Statisticl Analysis

+> ## Scripting & Pipelining Tip!
+>
+> The primary benefit of scripting is the ability to save modular pieces of code to re-use later.
+As a first step to designing a pipeline, it is a good idea to work through a simple example using data.
+While you are working through the exercises in this workshop, make sure to store the pieces of code that you write to perform each task.
+>
+> Recall that the file extension for BASH scripts is **.sh**.
+>
+> **Note:** it is highly recommended that you also write a comment for each piece of code that states why you are using that piece of code.
+Also, you may wish to leave a comment about the purpose, or what that piece of code does.
+{: .callout}

 Let's find the transcriptomic data we need by navigating the internet.
 This data may be accessed by:

 #### Step 1